-Comitan Chiapas was recognised as a pueblo magico in 2012.
+Comitan Chiapas was recognized as a pueblo magico in 2012.
 It is one of four towns in Chiapas to be awarded such an accolade.

 Pueblo magicos are Mexican towns and cities that have been recognized by the Mexican secretary of tourism as offering particularly notable culture, beauty, or gastronomy.
 So, when a settlement holds such a title, it should be seen as a reassurance that it is well worth visiting from the onset.

 Comitan’s full name is actually Comitan de Dominguez.
-This land has been occupied by millennia and has been the home of several indigenous groups.
+This land has been occupied for millennia and has been the home of several indigenous groups.

 Comitan’s pre-Hispanic name was Balún Canán meaning “Nine Stars”.
 Balún Canán was founded in a swamp by a large group of Tzeltal Indians.

 In 1486 it was subdued by the Aztecs who changed the name to “Comitlan” derived from a Nahuatl word meaning “Place of potters”.
 Spanish colonizers changed the name to Comitan, which was easier for them to pronounce.